tomcarbon/docker-node-react-express-mongo-task-manager/README.md

 Note: To run this on your own server, replace the 3 references to 'localhost' in TaskManager.js with your own IPv4 IP address.

-**KNOWN ISSUES:**

-1) (resolved 20200309) Initialization: After running docker-compose, sometimes the Express container fails.
-The PLEASE WAIT Screen hangs.
-Restarting the container solves the problem.
-This seems to be an ordering issue with the docker-compose.

-2) (resolved 20200310) During use: The program freezes after deleting (or editing) six consequetive records.
-The PLEASE WAIT Screen hangs.
-It seems like the problem could be on the react side as there is no feedback whatsoever on the express server - ugh.
-I'll squash this bug.

-These will get fixed.